Olivia in our Asia Pacific team “goes troppo” on Lizard Island on the Great Barrier Reef…

 As soon as you set foot inside the main lodge, you realise that Lizard Island is an exercise in totally relaxed sophistication.
 It feels inimitably Australian, with friendly greetings of “g’day” a regular occurrence and whilst this laid back attitude is totally disarming, the team seem to couple it with a fearsome attention to detail.
 The main lodge looks out over Anchor Bay, with its calm waters and pristine white sands, home to the water sports centre which is the main hive of activity when it comes to exploring the island.

 View over Anchor Bay

 I was shown to my beautiful Anchor Bay Suite, with views down to the water.
-Rooms are simply decorated, with classic Aussie styling, splashes of color and lots of white wood, letting the views really take center stage.
+Rooms are simply decorated, with classic Aussie styling, splashes of colour and lots of white wood, letting the views really take centre stage.
 Aesop products feature in the bathrooms and whilst there are no baths here, powerful showers are perfect for washing off the salt after a day out at sea.